 Creating Cat Face Cookies

 If you have a cat plunger cookie cutter that stamps a pattern (like my Christmas plunger cutters), this dog treat dough can be used to make quick and cute black(ish) cats with your plunger.
 If you have a plain cat cookie cutter (like mine cat face or full bodied), simple cut treats without any extra stamping is a-ok too, of course!
-If you feel like having a little extra fun and would like to make you own stamped patterns, see the step-by step images and instructions below for our example cat face treats.
+See below for details on how I decorated our hand stamped cat face treats.

-To shape cats like the treats pictured in this post, you will need a cat cookie cutter, a knife, a skewer or toothpick, and a small circle plunger cutter or other small round object.
-Alternatively, you can make a simpler round cat face without ears using a basic round biscuit or cookie cutter.
+To shape cats like the treats pictured in this post, you will need a cat cookie cutter (affiliate link), a knife, a skewer or toothpick, and a small circle plunger cutter or other small round object.
+Alternatively, you can make a simple cat face without ears using a round biscuit cutter.

 - Prepare the dough according to your chosen recipe, including any additional tints.